Non-intrusive wildlife observation and fun kayaking for all

 Starts at 0830 on Day 1 and returns at approx. 1530 on Day 4.

-Every Friday from early June, Monday & Friday in July.
+Every Monday & Friday form early June to mid July.

 Camping accommodation at two or more of our fully equipped, waterfront wilderness Base Camps.
 All camp equipment provided.